-Social justice includes a vision of a society where the distribution of resources is equitable, and all members are physically and psychologically safe and secure.
-Pursuing a goal of preventing bullying behaviors and addressing them when they occur is essential to achieving social justice for all our students.
+Social justice includes a vision of a society in which the distribution of resources is equitable and all members are physically and psychologically safe and secure.
+Pursuing a goal of preventing bullying behaviors and addressing them when they occur are essential components in achieving social justice for all of our students.

-Although existing federal laws do not directly address student bullying, federal legislation, and court rulings regarding various forms of harassment have been interpreted to apply in bullying situations.
+Although existing federal laws do not directly address student bullying, federal legislation and court rulings regarding various forms of harassment have been interpreted to apply in bullying situations.
 Furthermore, all 50 states and the District of Columbia have legislated bullying prevention/intervention requirements for schools and educators, and school districts throughout the country have implemented policies that meet or exceed such requirements.